What Does Earth Day Mean for Business in 2019?

-Document management systems (DMSs) make it easier to get everyone at your organization on board with electronic documents.
+Electronic document management systems (EDMSs) make it easier to get everyone at your organization on board with electronic documents.
 Here’s how: DMSs typically include the ability to route documents electronically.
 This removes the necessity of printing a paper document and manually routing it around an organization.

 Accounts payable departments, for instance, use document management systems to manage invoices electronically.
 Instead of printing invoices and manually processing them, the DMS makes it easy to keep the invoice electronic.
 Employees are notified that an electronic invoice is ready for review and the system prompts them for approval on the screen.
 This helps to discourage printing.
 And saves a lot of time.

-If you do already have a document management system, then consider the ways your coworkers create documents.
+If you do already have an electronic document management system, then consider the ways your coworkers create documents.
 Though electronic documents are increasing at most organizations, the culture around documents isn’t.
 Some people at your organization are still printing.

 Next, put processes into place to stop them from creating documents in paper form.
 Show your coworkers why they should embrace electronic documents—instead of defaulting to printing them.
 For instance, the ease of routing a document electronically and always know where it is can sway others to the digital side.

 By focusing on changing the human factor, you’ll be able to get to the root of your organization’s paper problem and effect actual change.